bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 }
 ```

-Satisfied with the javascript `parseLog` as it is for now, the next step was to translate it to Go.
+Satisfied with the javascript *parseLog* as it is for now, the next step was to translate it to Go.
 This was a bit tricky for me since up to that point, I'd never used regular expressions in Go so I had to spend some time working through Go's regex package.

 ### Parsing and structuring the log outputs (Golang implementation)

 I usually find myself front-loading a lot of the key design decisions when using Go, which is great to some extent (most of the times) since I'm still going to have to think about and formalize such matters at some point either way.
 But sometimes it leads to premature over-abstraction.
 In javascript though, I often find myself freestyling until I arrive at what I want; it's only by forcing myself lately to use TDD that I've started front-loading design decisions in js too.

-Back to logging: I've opted to sort of encapsulate the regex pattern into a struct with its own `type` to allow for coupling associated methods (such as `parseLog`) and also allow for different regexes to be used depending on the logger: again a hunch tells me this might be over-abstraction...
+Back to logging: I've opted to sort of encapsulate the regex pattern into a struct with its own type to allow for coupling associated methods (such as *parseLog*) and also allow for different regexes to be used depending on the logger: again a hunch tells me this might be over-abstraction...

-We'll have a `type logParser` which will encapsulate the regex pattern as so:
+We'll have a type 'logParser' which will encapsulate the regex pattern as so:

 ```go
 type logParser struct {